Levi Strauss & Co. (LEVI) Shares Down Despite Recent Market Volatility

 Levi Strauss & Co.
-(NYSE: LEVI)’s stock price has decreased by -0.38 compared to its previous closing price of 18.23.
-However, the company has seen a 8.94% increase in its stock price over the last five trading sessions.
+(NYSE: LEVI)’s stock price has decreased by -16.03 compared to its previous closing price of 18.03.
+However, the company has experienced a -15.84% decline in its stock price over the last five trading sessions.
+Barron’s reported on 04/06/23 that Levi Strauss Stock Is Falling.
+Earnings Slipped From a Year Ago.

 Is It Worth Investing in Levi Strauss & Co.
 (NYSE: LEVI) Right Now?